-The IDL-Java bridge uses the value of the CLASSPATH environment variable to locate user-defined Java classes.
+The Java Connectivity bridges use the value of the CLASSPATH environment variable to locate IDL-supplied and user-defined Java classes.

 DISPLAY

 On UNIX platforms, IDL uses the DISPLAY environment variable to choose which X display is used to display graphics.